Skip to main content

 Ellen

-For the first 12 hours of labour, Ellen progressed well.
-Then her doctor discovered that the baby’s heart rate had excessively dropped and was not recovering.
-The medical team was concerned that the umbilical chord might be wrapped around her baby’s neck.
+For the first 12 hours, Ellen's labour progressed well.
+Then her doctor discovered that the baby's heart rate had excessively dropped and was not recovering.
+The medical team was concerned that the umbilical cord might be wrapped around her baby's neck.
 Ellen was quickly wheeled into the operating room for an emergency C-section.
 The staff moved quickly around her, but did not look at her or tell her what was happening.
 During this whole ordeal, she was panicking and trembling uncontrollably.
 She felt out of control and frantic with worry about her baby.
 Everything was happening so fast.
 Ellen had always been terrified of having a C-section.
 She thought that she or the baby was going to die.

 She would also have nightmares about her birth experience and wake up drenched in sweat with a racing heart.
 One minute Ellen would feel panicked and frightened, and the next minute she felt such intense rage that she would verbally snap at whoever was close by.
 Her relationships with her boyfriend and daughter were suffering.